-Signal Name Direction Width Description

-ACLK In 1 Clock

-ACLKEN In 1 Clock Enable

-ARESETn In 1 Active low synchronous

-INTC_IF Out 6 Optional External Interrupt Controller Interface.
+Signal Name Direction Width Description ACLK In 1 Video Core Clock ACLKEN In 1 Video Core Active High Clock Enable ARESETn In 1 Video Core Active Low Synchronous Reset INTC_IF Out 6 Optional External Interrupt Controller Interface.
 Available only when INTC_IF is selected on GUI.
 IRQ Out 1 Optional Interrupt Request Pin.
 Available only when AXI4-Liter interface is selected on GUI.